tangle-network/awesome-tangle-blueprints/ai/folder-architecture.md

 ### 2. Crate Responsibilities

 #### {{name}}-bin/
-- Initializes the Blueprint environment and runner.
+- Initializes the Blueprint environment and runner (where producers, consumers, routers, and contexts are defined and passed to the BlueprintRunner).
-- Registers producers, consumers, router, and context.
+- Contains `build.rs` script for contract compilation and `blueprint.json` generation.
 - No application logic allowed.

 #### {{name}}-lib/